Conversation data your warehouse can use

 Conversation intelligence platforms

 Produce dashboards and summaries inside their own UI.
-Bulk export gives you CSVs of prose - not typed fields your warehouse can ingest.
+Bulk export gives you CSVs of free text - not typed fields your warehouse can ingest.

 Custom NLP pipelines